freenas/freenas-docs/userguide/install.rst

 #.
 Perform a fresh installation on a new boot device.

 #.
-Import the volumes in
+Import the pools in
-    :menuselection:`Storage --> Auto Import Volume`.
+    :menuselection:`Storage --> Auto Import Pool`.

 #.
 Restore the configuration in
     :menuselection:`System --> General --> Upload Config`.